rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/01_Obtain_Data.md

 </p>

 ### Fasta Format
-The virus genome is in gzipped fasta format with the extension **fna.gz**.
+The virus genome is in fasta format.
 Fasta format has two parts, a sequence identifier preceeded by a ">" symbol, followed by the sequence on subsequent lines.
 You can see a preview of it by clicking on the **genome** dataset in the History panel.
 <p align="center">
 <img src="../img/data/genome_view_2.png" width="900">